Pictured recipe: Chicken Potpie with Biscuits

 The resounding favorite, these canned golden kernels taste as sweet as candy but pack in way more nutrients without any added sugar.
 We're ready to throw them on tacos and add to casseroles, salsas and salads.
 And though corn is sweet, it has a low glycemic index, meaning its carbs are slowly released into your bloodstream and are unlikely to spike blood sugar levels.

 Pictured Recipe: Cincinnati-Style Chili

 With whole, diced, crushed and flavored tomatoes all available in cans, the only thing that kept them from the number one spot is the fact that you (most of the time) need to cook them.
-Keep canned tomatoes on hand for making quick sauces, adding to pasta dishes and for making easy soups.
+Keep canned tomatoes, like Muir Glen Organic tomatoes, on hand for making quick sauces, adding to pasta dishes and for making easy soups.
 Lycopene, found in fresh tomatoes and even more in cooked tomatoes, helps protect your skin from damaging UV rays and may reduce your risk of some cancers.

 Pictured Recipe: Chicken Pot Pies

 Maybe the most surprising on this list were these sweet little carrot discs.
 We would use them straight out of the can on a salad in a pinch, but they're also good for bulking up soups (whole or pureed) and adding to casseroles like chicken potpie.

 They're a good pantry staple to have on hand, even if canned green beans aren't your favorite of all canned veg.
 You can't go wrong adding them to a soup (especially when fresh green beans aren't so fresh) and they're a classic star in green bean casserole.
 Green beans are a good source of silicon, a mineral that's critical for strong bones.